MicrosoftDocs/powerbi-docs/powerbi-docs/sample-customer-profitability.md

 - All executives, except Carlos, have already exceeded their target sales.
 However, Carlos' actual sales are the highest.
 - Annelie’s GM% is the lowest, but we see a steady increase since March.
-- Valery, on the other hand, has seen her GM% drop significantly.
+- Valery, on the other hand, has seen their GM% drop significantly.
 - Andrew had a volatile year.

 ## Explore the dashboard's underlying data